FAQs

 How much are tickets?

 Tickets are $25/each.
 Academic Advisors to student teams are free and encouraged to attend.
-Additional discounts may be available for industry and academic professionals.
+The registration fee covers all activities and meals.

 How do I register?